etiennebacher/docsifier/README.md

   - one or several Markdown files that populate the page.
 These files contain the documentation that you want to include in your page.

-`docsifier` can’t create the documentation for you, this is still your work.
+For now, `docsifier` can’t create the documentation for you, this is still your work.
 However, it provides helpers so that the creation of the documentation with Docsify is easier.

 ## How to use